trillianx/educative_notes/Algorithms/Algorithms.md

 *   Dynamic programming speeds up the recursion technique and uses much less code.
 *   Dynamic programming takes a lot of memory to store the calculated result of every subproblem.
 *   There is no general form for problems solved by dynamic programming.
 Every problem has to be solved in its own way.

+## Asymptotic Analysis

+There are many ways to solve a problem and therefore it is natural to compare alternatives.
+In this section, we will look at different techniques to determine which algorithm is better.

+When it comes to comparison, there are two things to keep in mind: **time** and **space**.
+The time corresponds to the amount of time an algorithm takes to solve the problem and space corresponds to the amount of memory the algorithm takes when solving the problem.

+Let's look at the time comparison first

+### Comparing Execution Time

+The execution time can easily be compared by running the algorithms on the computer and noting the duration each algorithm takes.
+However, the speed at which the algorithms run may differ based on the hardware the computer has.
+Thus the result may vary from computer to computer.
+Instead, an analytical evaluation is better suited for such comparison.

+#### Analytical Evaluation

+In order to evaluate an algorithm analytically, we do the following:

+*   Consider a specific input size.
+Generally, this is set at $n$.
+*   Compute the number of **primitive operations** executed by an algorithm for the given input

+When we follow these steps, we judge the algorithm that takes the least amount of

+#### Primitive Operations

+Before we count the primitive operations, we need to understand what these operations really are.
+Primitive operations are operations that are implemented as processor instructions.
+These include assignment of a variable, array indexing, comparing variables, arthmetic operations, a function call, etc...

+Operations such as printing the array is not considered a primitive operations.
+The other thing to keep in mind is that when a function is called, all the statements in the function are executed.
+So, we cannot considered a function call as a single primitive operation but multiple.

+Conditional statements is also a primitive operation.
+However, the number of times they are executed is important to keep in mind.
+The conditional statements are a little tricky because depending on whether the condition is satisfied or not, the statement may or may not execute.
+So, how do we decide the number of primitive operations in such a case?

+In order to determine the primitive operations, we consider the:

+*   Best case analysis
+*   Average case analysis
+*   Worst case analysis

+Let's look at each one of them in more detail

+##### Best Case Analysis